A North Carolina family called police for help when Matt Oxendine threatened suicide. Instead, deputies killed him.

 From Buxton to Buncombe, we know North Carolina.
 Subscribe to the free Cardinal & Pine newsletter.

 When Matt was at his lowest point several years back, Chesly bought Matt’s portion of their father’s land and said he would sell it back at the same price as soon as Matt got his life straight.
 That night on the phone, they made plans to sign the paperwork the next morning.
+Everything would look better in the morning, Chesly told his brother.

 Matt drove to the house of his cousin, Hope Bullard, and parked in her yard.
 She was more like a sister, and she and the four Oxendine brothers had all grown up together, the older ones helping to raise the younger ones.